 For both EU/EEA and non-EU/EEA students, membership in the Norwegian National Health Scheme is voluntary, but highly recommended.
 More info on the Norwegian National Insurance Scheme.

 Norway is one of the most expensive countries in the world, and as such one can expect higher prices than in other places.
-VUC recommends all international students to have a budget of 700-800 Euro/month (including housing expenses in the student dorms).
+VUC recommends all international students to budget for 700-800 Euro/month (including housing expenses in the student dorms).
 In spite of the high living costs, Volda offers its students many activities that are free of charge.
 Please note that it can be difficult to get a part-time job in Volda.

 From Oslo to Volda